Search term(s):

 (Synonyms: Gamay Blanc, Latran, Melon de Bourgogne, Muscadet, Petit Bourgogne, Plant de Bourgogne)

-Melonl is a white-wine grape originating, as its name suggests, in the Burgundy region of France.
+Melon is a white-wine grape originating, as its name suggests, in the Burgundy region of France.
 The grape name is not well known, but the wine made from it, Muscadet (always 100% Melon), is famous.
-Some Melon is grown in the U.S., chiefly in Oregon but now also in Washington State; such wines must be labelled by the grape name: “Muscadet” cannot be used of wines not made in that appellation.
+Some Melon is grown in the U.S., chiefly in Oregon but now also in Washington State; such wines must be labelled by the grape name—“Muscadet” cannot be used of wines not made in that appellation.
 (The few American-made wines from this grape are often labelled “Melon de Bourgogne”.)

 There was a mini-scandal a few years back when it turned out that a lot of grapes being grown in the Pacific Northwest as Pinot Blanc turned out to actually be Melon.
 Nowadays, the varietal labelling can be assumed to be accurate.